usmanadi/TB_Drugs_Alarm/README.md

 # TB_Drugs_Alarm
-reminders of tuberculosis patients to take medication
+reminders of tuberculosis patients to take medication.